Nozbe/NoOffice.org/_book/meetings.md

 - Who's assisting
 - Where the meeting takes place (we have a separate virtual room dedicated for each meeting[^1])

-Additionally every meeting is time-constrained and they run no longer than 2 hours - if we haven't discuss everything, we move it to next week's meeting.
+Additionally, every meeting is time-constrained and they run no longer than 2 hours - if we haven't discussed everything, we move it to next week's meeting.

 For each meeting there's no negotiation, no RSVP, no barrier of entry.
 We all have agreed once on these meetings and that's it.

 These predictable pattern of meetings helps everyone on the team plan their week, make sure they can budget their time for focused work (as discussed in Chapter 4) and preparation time for each meeting (more on that below).

-Now, despite these meetings being "set in stone" every week, each of them is...
+Now, despite these meetings being "set in stone" every week, each of them is…

 ## Meetings are optional